nishmeht7/trivia-demo/README.md

 - `npm start` run the web app with lint and tests in watch mode
 - `npm run lint` linting javascript code usig eslint
-- `npm run test` test using mocha and enzyme